Uni terms explained

-Tertiary Institutions Service Centre (TISC) is an incorporated body established in 1975 by Curtin University of Technology, Edith Cowan University, Murdoch University and The University of Western Australia which provides services to university applicants including the processing of applications for university admission and facilitation of the STAT.
+Tertiary Institutions Service Centre (TISC) is an incorporated body established in 1975 by Curtin University, Edith Cowan University, Murdoch University and The University of Western Australia which provides services to university applicants including the processing of applications for university admission and facilitation of the STAT.

 A tutor is an academic staff member who supervises tutorials for small groups of students.

 Tutorials are small discussion groups lead by a tutor.
 Students are usually required to attend one tutorial per week for each unit.
 Weekly assessments are often set and may involve a presentation to the group, a written exercise or participation in group discussion.

 An undergraduate is a student studying an award course usually leading to a bachelor degree.
 Students who go on to do honours are classified as graduate students, having already completed an undergraduate course.

 A unit is a discrete entity of study within a subject area that is a component of a course.